 Seoul Baekje Museum will also be open on Children’s day for film screening, painting, hands-on activities, and more.

 Dongdaemun Design Plaza (DDP)

 The DDP will also host a fun music party for children, have hands-on activities, and display exhibitions.

 Head to a nearby temple to celebrate this holiday.
-For example, there is a famous Bongeunsa temple in the Gangnam area and the Jogyesa temple is close to Insadong.
-In addition, the festivities are celebrated differently in each temple some might have Korean traditional games, some might have lantern making, and performances.
+For example, there is a famous Bongeunsa temple in the Gangnam area, and the Jogyesa temple is close to Insadong.
+In addition, the festivities are celebrated differently in each temple some might have Korean traditional games, and some might have lantern making and performances.

 A day commemorating the spirit and devotion of the war dead to protect the country.
 So, many people visit The Seoul National Cemetry and The War Memorial of Korea to remember the Patriots and the importance of Peace.
 Head here for more things to do in Itaewon after visiting The War Memorial of Korea.

-Liberation Day commemorates the liberation of Korea from Japan on August 15, 1945, and also celebrating the establishment of the Republic of Korea on August 15, 1948.
+Liberation Day commemorates the liberation of Korea from Japan on August 15, 1945, and also celebrates the establishment of the Republic of Korea on August 15, 1948.

 Gyeongbok Palace is open on Chuseok and it will also be free.
 Try on a hanbok and take pictures there.
 Because various performances and traditional activities will be held there and near Gwanghwamun square.

 Go to the Namsangol Hanok Village to experience Korean rice cakes called Songpyeon.
 You can also see traditional Korean tightrope performances and Taekwondo and be part of other traditional Korean activities.

 National Museum of Korea